Board of Directors

 Director since March 2014

-Ms. Bayer is the Chief Operating Officer (COO) for Molina Healthcare, Inc., a managed care company that provides Medicaid and Medicare related solutions to meet the health care needs of low-income individuals and families.
-She has held that position since 2005.
-She was previously Executive Vice President of Health Plan Operations and also held management positions at FHP and AccentCare, Inc. Ms. Bayer previously served on the Board of Directors of Apria Healthcare Group, Inc. from 2006-2008 where she served as the chair of the compliance committee and served as a member of the compensation committee.
-She holds a Juris Doctor Degree from Stanford University, a Master’s Degree in Public Health from the University of California, Berkeley, and a Bachelor’s Degree in Communications from Northwestern University.
+Ms. Bayer is the former Chief Operating Officer (COO) for Molina Healthcare, Inc., a managed care company that provides solutions to meet the healthcare needs of low-income individuals and families who participate in government programs, including Medicaid, Medicare, and Marketplace.
+She held that position from 2005 to 2018.
+She was previously Executive Vice President of Health Plan Operations and also held management positions at Family Health Plan (FHP), Maxicare, Matria Healthcare, and AccentCare, Inc. Ms. Bayer previously served on the Board of Directors of Apria Healthcare Group, Inc. from 2006 to 2008 where she served as the chair of the compliance committee and served as a member of the compensation committee.
+She holds a Juris Doctor Degree from Stanford University, a Master’s Degree in Public Health from the University of California, Berkeley, and a Bachelor’s Degree in Communication from Northwestern University.

 Edwin A. Guiles